brucezztong/ZZTong.7D2D.Mods/ZZTong-Ammo/README.md

 Note: In real life people have made bullet casings from iron and plastic.
 They were not generally economical and/or reliable.
 My motiviation for this modlet was if I play with no traders, I cannot earn very many Dukes to melt down into casings.

+Some arrow options:

+Make Iron Arrows using Polymers (just like the steel arrow recipe) Make Steel Arrows using Wood and Feathers (just like the iron arrow recipe)